mutafchievAlex/currency-gateway-api/README.md

 when launching the compose stack.

 The migrations live under `infrastructure/src/main/resources/db/migration`.
-`V1__create_core_tables.sql` provisions the application tables and is also copied into the Docker image so that freshly created containers start with an identical schema.
+`V1__create_core_tables.sql` provisions the application tables and is applied by Flyway on application startup so that local databases stay in sync with the schema expected by the service.

 The Spring Boot application entry point is located in the `config` module: